*The contents are subject to change to prevent the spread of COVID-19.

-- Personal cup for hot/cold drinks at aid stations (minimum 150cc size).
-Paper cups will not be provided at the aid stations.
+- Personal cup for drinking (minimum 150 cc size) Paper cups will not be provided at the aid stations.

-- Water (you must carry a minimum of 1L of water at the start line and upon leaving each aid station)
+- Water You must carry a minimum of one liter of water at the start and upon leaving each aid or water station.

-- 2 lights with replacement batteries for both lights.
+- Two lights with replacement batteries and/or portable power chargers.
 Remember that battery life will decline in cold temperatures.

 - Portable/disposable toilet (*3)

-- Warm fleece or warm long sleeve shirt.
-Cotton shirts are not allowed. (*4)
+- Warm fleece or long sleeve shirt Cotton not allowed. (*4)

-- Warm gloves/mittens and hat that covers your ears. (*6)
+- Warm gloves/mittens and warm hat that covers your ears (*6)

-- Race number card/bib and Race IC Chips (to put on both shoes).
-These will be given to you at the race.
+- Race bib and IC Chips (these will be given to you at the race)

-- The mandatory equipment list provided here is only the minimum.
-You will be running in severe conditions for two days and one night (one day and one night for the STY) so please ensure that you are well-prepared to manage your own safety and well-being and bring additional gear that you may need to do so.
-(You may start the race wearing short sleeves and shorts (i.e. you do not have to wear the mandatory clothing), however you must carry with you the mandatory clothing with you at all times.
+- *The required equipment list provided here is only the minimum gears that you may need.
+You will be running in harsh conditions for two days and one night so please make sure that you are well-prepared to manage your own safety and well-being and bring additional gear you need to protect yourself.

 STRONGLY RECOMMENDED EQUIPMENT